-School: SOE Batch: 20202022
+School: SOE Batch: 20212023

-Program: B.ED Current Academic Year: 2021-22
+Program: B.ED Current Academic Year: 2022-23

-nch: Education Semester: III
+Branch: Education Semester: III

-1 Course Code SEP204
+Course Code SEP204 Engagement with the Field: Tasks and Assignments related to internable

-2 Course Title Engagement with the Field: Tasks and Assignments related to internship
+Course Title Engagement with the Field: Tasks and Assignments related to internship

-3 Credits 2
+Credits 2

-4 Contact Hours (L-T-P) 0-0-4
+Contact Hours 0-0-4

-Course Type Internship
+(L-T-P) Course Type Internship

-5 Course Objective The course will enable the student-teachers to - 1- Understand the various tasks to be performed as a teacher in a school.
+Course Objective The course will enable the student-teachers to -

+1- Understand the various tasks to be performed as a teacher in a school.

 2- Acquire necessary skills for performing other activities in a school.

-6 Course Outcomes On the completion of this course, the pupil-teachers will be able to-CO1: Develop the understanding of activities organized in school.
+Course Outcomes On the completion of this course, the pupil-teachers will be able to-

+CO1: Develop the understanding of activities organized in school.

 CO2:Acquire the required skills of conducting various activities in school by engaging in school activities.

+engaging in school activities.

-7 Course Description During School Internship period, in addition to teaching pedagogy subjects student-teachers will be required to engage in following activities and maintain a record of same - Organize and Participate in: Morning assembly Literary and cultural activities Club activities Exhibitions Excursions and fieldtrip Mock parliament Quiz Games and sports PTA/SMC meetings Maintaining the respective records Maintaining a reflective diary
+Course Description During School Internship period, in addition to teaching pedagogy subjects

+student-teachers will be required to engage in following activities and maintain a

-Beyond Boundaries
+record of same -

+Organize and Participate in:

+Morning assembly

+Literary and cultural activities

+Club activities

+• Exhibitions

+Excursions and fieldtrip

+Mock parliament

+• Quiz

+Games and sports

+PTA/SMC meetings

+Maintaining the respective records

+Maintaining a reflective diary

-• Case study of a student
+Case study of a student

-• Reflective Jou rnal
+Reflective Journal

-Records t to be submitte d -
+Records to be submitted -

-• Lesson plans/ Unit plans
+Lesson plans/ Unit plans

-• - : infrastructure; Social Science Laboratory

-- physical facilities, Equipment, School Library- facilities
+School profile: infrastructure; Social Science Laboratory - physical facilities, Equipment, School Library- facilities

 Record of Participation/organization of school activities

-• Achievement ' Test Report
+Achievement Test Report

-• Assessment record(CCE)
+Assessment record(CCE)

-School timetable
+• School timetable

-Mode of VI VA
+Mode of examination VIVA

-examination

 Weightage CA MTE ETE

 Distribution 30% 20% 50%